 Citi Diamond Preferred Card

 Like the Citi Double Cash, the Citi® Diamond Preferred® Card features introductory interest-free financing on balance transfers.
-New cardholders can qualify for 21 months of 0 percent intro APR on balance transfers (16.74 percent to 27.49 percent variable APR thereafter) with a 5 percent balance transfer fee (or $5, whichever is higher).
-In the meantime, cardholders can enjoy 12 months of 0 percent intro APR on new purchases, followed by a variable APR of 16.74 percent to 27.49 percent.
-Again, you must complete your balance transfers within four months of opening your account.
+New cardholders can qualify for 21 months of 0 percent intro APR on balance transfers (17.49 percent to 28.24 percent variable APR thereafter) with a 5 percent balance transfer fee (or $5, whichever is higher).
+In the meantime, cardholders can enjoy 12 months of 0 percent intro APR on new purchases, followed by a variable APR of 17.49 percent to 28.24 percent.
+Again, you must complete your balance transfers within four months of opening your account to get the promotional rate.

 BankAmericard credit card

-The BankAmericard® credit card comes standard with 21 billing cycles of 0 percent APR financing on both new purchases and balance transfers (followed by a variable APR of 14.99 percent to 24.99 percent), with a 3 percent balance transfer fee (or $10, whichever is greater).
+The BankAmericard® credit card comes standard with 21 billing cycles of 0 percent APR financing on both new purchases and balance transfers (followed by a variable APR of 15.49 percent to 25.49 percent), with a 3 percent balance transfer fee.
 Just note that you have to transfer your balance within 60 days of opening your account to qualify for the promotional rate.
 The card offers no rewards, but it doesn’t charge an annual fee.

 Wells Fargo Reflect Card

-Also consider the Wells Fargo Reflect® Card, which is one of the balance transfer credit cards to recently hit the credit card scene.
-It gives you an intro 18 months from account opening with 0 percent intro APR on purchases and qualifying balance transfers.
-However, you can qualify for three months with an intro 0 percent APR if you make on-time payments during the introductory period.
-That means you could ultimately enjoy an intro 0 percent APR on purchases and qualifying balance transfers for up to 21 months from account opening, followed by the standard variable APR of 16.74 percent to 28.74 percent.
+Also consider the Wells Fargo Reflect® Card, which gives you a 18 months from account opening with 0 percent intro APR on purchases and qualifying balance transfers.
+However, you can qualify for three additional months with an intro 0 percent APR if you make on-time minimum payments during the introductory period.
+That means you could ultimately enjoy an intro 0 percent APR on purchases and qualifying balance transfers for up to 21 months from account opening, followed by the standard variable APR of 17.74 percent to 29.74 percent.

 There’s no annual fee, but you do have to transfer balances within 120 days of account opening to qualify for the introductory rate.
-An intro balance transfer fee of 3 percent (minimum $5) also applies to balances transferred in the first 120 days (then a balance transfer fee of up to 5%, min $5).
+An intro balance transfer fee of 3 percent (minimum $5) also applies to balances transferred in the first 120 days (then a balance transfer fee of up to 5 percent, minimum $5).

 Watch out for the balance transfer fee